mkhuda/webgpu-benchmark-js/README.md

 # ⚡ WebGPU Benchmarks — mkhuda.com

-A collection of lightweight **WebGPU / WebGL benchmark experiments** that run entirely in the browser.
+A collection of lightweight **WebGPU benchmark experiments** that run entirely in the browser.
 Built for the [mkhuda.com](https://mkhuda.com) article series exploring the future of WebGPU in modern web development.

 ![Preview](https://cdn.mkhuda.com/wp-content/uploads/2025/10/Screenshot-2025-10-13-072354.png)